phillid/idalius/README.md

 Not really useful apart from having a laugh in a channel.
 Really not sure why I added this except for a lame gag or two.
 Worth it.

+### Set channel/user modes

+	mode #channel +v someone
+	mode #channel +vo someone opguy
+	mode #channel +n
+	mode #channel +l 5

+So on and so forth.
+What comes after "mode" is sent verbatim to the IRC client idalius wraps, which (as far as I know) sends it verbatim to the server.
+So you're really down to whatever the IRC server you're on will understand.

 ### Kick someone from a channel

 	kick #channel badPerson